mikrono/tModLoaderWiki_kr_ko/Mod.md

 Gets the internal ID / type of the ModItem corresponding to the name.

-### public void SetGlobalItem(GlobalItem globalItem)
+### public void AddGlobalItem(string name, GlobalItem globalItem)

-Sets the GlobalItem instance for this mod.
+Adds the given GlobalItem instance to this mod with the provided name.

-### public GlobalItem GetGlobalItem()
+### public GlobalItem GetGlobalItem(string name)

-Gets the GlobalItem instance for this mod.
+Gets the GlobalItem instance with the given name from this mod.

 ### public int AddEquipTexture(ModItem item, EquipType type, string texture, string armTexture = "", string femaleTexture = "")